reyagarg13/AI_Emotion_Song_Generator/README.md

 ## 🤝 Contributing

-We welcome contributions to make Y.M.I.R. even more powerful and accessible:
+We welcome contributions to make R.A.G.A. even more powerful and accessible:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)